 Housing Development Board

 The housing development board in Singapore offers government-subsidised flats and properties that are available for public housing and are located all across the country.
 Being known as one of the cheapest accommodations in Singapore, the average monthly expense of renting an HDB is around SG$ 1,000- 1,500 (INR 53,000- 80,000).
 The HDBs are more of a self-contained zone which includes supermarkets, medical clinics, gyms and even metro stations of their own.
-Majorly, international students opt for this type of accommodation as it is pocket friendly as well as a secured option for completing a stay in Singapore.
+Majorly, international students opt for this type of accommodation as it is pocket friendly as well as a secure option for completing a stay in Singapore.
 But do not forget to collect your Student Pass without which you will not be able to legally rent HDB properties.
 To split up the cost, you can also share it with 3- 5 members.

 University Hostels, Rooms and Student Halls